jhonatanAlanFerreira/financial_manager_remix/README.md

 ---

-For more in-depth notes on architecture decisions, state management, and other considerations, see our [Learnings](./LEARNINGS.md).
+For more in-depth notes on architecture decisions, state management, and other considerations, see the [Project Notes](./LEARNINGS.md).